 There are several K. Laz Wine Clubs you can join – which mirror the names of their tastings and the types and prices of wines offered in each of those tastings.
 Clients can choose shipments either 2x or 4x per year.

-For more information and to request an appointment, visit: www.klazwinecollection.com
+For more information, to request an appointment, or join the K. Laz wine club, visit: www.klazwinecollection.com